hwustrack/NothinButScores.com/content/about.md

 Nothin But Scores is a collection of team dedicated Twitter accounts that will only post final scores for their team.
 Follow these accounts to get final scores, right in your Twitter feed.

-Read how it's built at [hanswustrack.com/projects/nothin-but-scores](https://hanswustrack.com/projects/nothin-but-scores/).
+See how it's built at [hanswustrack.com/projects/nothin-but-scores](https://hanswustrack.com/projects/nothin-but-scores/).